 In the process of producing any purebred animal, it is necessary to do a certain amount of inbreeding.
 Although this is necessary to produce the desirable traits of the breed, it also tends to increase the incidence of certain health problems.
 Fortunately, if a disease is genetic, the probability that it will occur can be minimized by testing the parents that are used for breeding.

-In Cavaliers, there are four major health concerns for which we can test the parents:
+In Cavaliers, there are four major inherited health concerns for which we test all of our breeding bitches:

 Cavaliers are susceptible to mitral valve disease, a condition that causes one of the heart valves to leak blood backward, forcing the heart to work harder in order to circulate the blood.
 It shows up as a murmur, which can be detected by a canine cardiologist.
 Nearly every Cavalier will develop a heart murmur after age 10, but it is a particularly debilitating condition if it shows up before age 5.